Mathletics (educational software)

-Since 2007, Mathletics started World Maths Day to make maths exciting and engaging for all school-aged children.
-In 2010, World Maths Day created a Guinness World Record for the Largest Online Maths Competition.
-The upcoming World Maths Day will take place on March 23, 2022.

-As of 2018, Mathletics caters to 4.1 million users worldwide and 17,000 schools.
+In 2007, Mathletics started World Maths Day, and in 2010, World Maths Day obtained a Guinness World Record for the Largest Online Maths Competition.
+As of 2023, Mathletics caters to 3.2 million users worldwide and 14,000 schools.

 History

 Mathletics was established as a Personal Learning Environment (PLE) application in 2005 by 3P Learning, catering for Australian schools.
 The website is structured to facilitate an engagement with students from K-12 educational level, and offers various visual resources in their interactive and online Web 2.0 appropriation of the Australian Curriculum.
 Though initially based around this curriculum, Mathletics broadened its offices as well as its student and teacher audiences to various other countries residing in North America, Europe, Asia and the Middle East, adapting to those regions' various school curricula.
-The US and Canadian version of the website aligns with state-based educational standards including the Common Core and Texas Essential Knowledge and Skills (TEKS) from high school into kindergarten.
+The US and Canadian version of the website aligns with state-based educational she po standards including the Common Core and Texas Essential Knowledge and Skills (TEKS) from high school into kindergarten.
 The UK version of the website follows the various National Curricula within Britain, comprising Foundation Stage to Key Stage 5.
 Both the Middle Eastern and Asian versions of the website adopt and reflect International Curricula, and offer an entire translation of the English course.

-Mathletics is one of numerous projects by 3P Learning, the same organisation behind Reading Eggs and Mathseeds.